The Chronology of Revelation

 final judgment and end of death

-Finally, the Great White Throne Judgment will take place—when all the dead who have not been resurrected during any of the Rapture events of the 70th Week, prior to the Millennium, nor during the resurrection at the beginning of the Millennium (Revelation 20:5b), will stand before God to be judged (20:11-13).
+Finally, the Great White Throne Judgment will take place.
+All the dead who have not been resurrected during any of the Rapture events of the 70th Week, prior to the Millennium, nor during the resurrection at the beginning of the Millennium (Revelation 20:5b), will stand before God to be judged (20:11-13).
 Their Judge, with all authority given to Him by the Father, will be Jesus Himself (John 5:22,30).

 Books will be opened which show all the deeds, good and bad, performed by every person throughout human history; and each person standing there will be judged by what he or she did in life.
-The Book of Life also will be opened; it will contain the names of all those who have acknowledged that they are guilty of disobedience and sin in the eyes of God and have looked to God to save them from eternal separation from Him (damnation) because of their sins.
+The Book of Life also will be opened; it will contain the names of all those who have acknowledged that they are guilty of disobedience and sin in the eyes of God and have looked to God to save them from damnation or eternal separation from Him because of their sins.
 They wisely will not have depended on their own “good deeds” to save them.
 Before God, even our most “righteous” acts are like “filthy rags” (Isaiah 64:6).
-The only way to please God is with faith (Hebrews 11:6).
+The only way to please God is by faith (Hebrews 11:6).

 Then death and Hades will be thrown into the fiery lake of burning sulfur, as will anyone whose name will not be found written in the Book of Life (Revelation 20:14,15).
 This will be the “second death.”
 The ultimate and final destruction of death itself will fulfill the prophecy,